-When two giants of children’s literature come together, they’re bound to make something special and The Giant Jumperee does not disappoint.
+The Giant Jumperee is a brilliant collaboration between Julia Donaldson and Helen Oxenbury.
+When two giants of children’s literature come together, they’re bound to make something special, and The Giant Jumperee does not disappoint.

-Poor Rabbit returns home one day to find that his burrow has been possessed by a terrifying, unseen creature.
+Poor Rabbit returns home one day to find that a terrifying, unseen creature has possessed his burrow.
 He calls on his friends Cat, Bear and Elephant for help, who inexplicably all live alongside Rabbit in a picturesque English countryside setting.
-In the hands of another illustrator this might have been jarring, but Oxenbury’s beautifully detailed and whimsical watercolour illustrations create the sort of serene and joyful world in which everything makes sense and there’s always a happy ending.
+In the hands of another illustrator, this might have been jarring, but Oxenbury’s beautifully detailed and whimsical watercolour illustrations create the sort of serene and joyful world in which everything makes sense, and there’s always a happy ending.

 Written mostly in prose, but with Donaldson’s trademark verse used for the Jumperee’s speech, the book reads aloud beautifully.
 Young children will be delighted by the funny ending, and parents or teachers will surely see themselves reflected in the hero of the story, Mummy Frog.